Learning Semantic Role Labeling from Compatible Label Sequences: Abstract

 \section{Abstract}

-This paper addresses the question of how to efficiently learn from disjoint, compatible label sequences.
-We argue that the compatible structures between disjoint label sets help model learning and inference.
-We verify this hypothesis on the task of semantic role labeling (SRL), specifically, tagging a sentence with two role sequences: VerbNet arguments and PropBank arguments.
-Prior work has shown that cross-task interaction improves performance.
-However, the two tasks are still separately decoded, running the risk of generating structurally \emph{inconsistent} label sequences (as per lexicons like \Semlink).
-To eliminate this issue, we first propose a simple and effective setup that jointly handles VerbNet and PropBank labels as one sequence.
-With this setup, we show that enforcing \Semlink constraints during decoding constantly improves the overall F1.
-With special input constructions, our joint model infers VerbNet arguments from PropBank arguments with over $99$\% accuracy.
-We also propose a constrained marginal model that uses \Semlink information during training to further benefit from the large amounts of PropBank-only data.
-Our models achieve state-of-the-art F1's on VerbNet and PropBank argument labeling on the CoNLL05 dataset with strong out-of-domain generalization.
+Semantic role labeling (SRL) has multiple disjoint label sets, e.g., VerbNet and PropBank.
+Creating these datasets is challenging, therefore a natural question is how to use each one to help the other.
+Prior work has shown that cross-task interaction helps, but only explored multitask learning so far.
+A common issue with multi-task setup is that argument sequences are still separately decoded, running the risk of generating structurally \emph{inconsistent} label sequences (as per lexicons like \Semlink).
+In this paper, we eliminate such issue with a framework that jointly models VerbNet and PropBank labels as one sequence.
+In this setup, we show that enforcing \Semlink constraints during decoding constantly improves the overall F1.
+With special input constructions, our joint model infers VerbNet arguments from given PropBank arguments with over $99$ F1.
+For learning, we propose a constrained marginal model that learns with knowledge defined in \Semlink to further benefit from the large amounts of PropBank-only data.
+On the joint benchmark based on CoNLL05, our models achieve state-of-the-art F1's, outperforming the prior best in-domain model by $3.5$ (VerbNet) and $0.8$ (PropBank).
+For out-of-domain generalization, our models surpass the prior best by $3.4$ (VerbNet) and $0.2$ (PropBank).